For Pusha T, Time Is Of The Essence

 What was the creative atmosphere like in Jackson Hole?
 Was it similar to when you guys went to Hawaii?
 What were the creative epiphanies that you had?

 Well, basically Jackson Hole is, for me, a guy who's 100 percent not an outdoor person, it gives middle-of-nowhere rehab vibes.
 Middle of nowhere, very detoxifying.
-It's a place where I'm knew, in going there, that the work would 100 percent get done.
-And, you know, it was a place of focus, and always something great came out of it whether it was the verses were crazy whether the beats were great, whether was a day of like finding samples, it was just like, the place we could think creatively.
+It's a place where I knew, in going there, that the work would 100 percent get done.
+And, you know, it was a place of focus, and always something great came out of it, whether it was the verses were crazy, whether the beats were great, whether was a day of like finding samples, it was just like, the place we could think creatively.
 If I'm there and Nas is there, it's like, "You know, go check this out," or "Hey, I heard that your new s*** sounds crazy right now."
 Yeah.
 You just get opinions and just energy.
 Cudi, you know, he's like, "Yo, Push, I just heard what you did up there, I heard you in the right direction."
 You hear everything.
 Right.
 Wrong.
 Whatever.

 Let's get into the specific songs.
 On "Hard Piano" you open really strong and set the parameters, "I won't let you ruin my dreams / Harvey Weinstein the kid. / Good morning, Matt Lauer can I live?"
 Those are clear name-drops that have been in the news recently, associated with the #MeToo movement.
 What are your points of view of that movement from a leadership role as the president of G.O.O.D.
 Music and then as a rapper?
 And how do they differ, if at all?